Fred Crisman: Teaching career

 By 1962, Crisman was attached to Rainer High School.
 In 1964, Crisman began teaching in the Turner school district, and it was reported his book on "Industrial Recruiting" had been accepted for publication.
 In April 1965, his post was listed as journalism teacher.
 On February 21, 1966, Crisman was suspended and later dismissed from his teaching position at Cascade High on a charge of insubordination and "creating a secret society".
 The board added that "the organization is of such a nature that should not be condoned or authorized to exist in this district."
 District officials said the society had been limited to five students, and officials declined to disclose the nature of the organization.

-Business, broadcasting, and politics
+Business and politics

 In 1966, an FBI informant claimed that Crisman had transported $100,000 in cash to California, was doing business as a psychologist, and was suspected of operating a diploma mill.
-In November 1966, Crisman founded The Professional Research Bureau, with T. Edward Beckham and Searoba Bates, seeking "to conduct research and consultation within the fields of peology research and industrial psychology, public relations and criminology".
+In July 1966, Fate Magazine ran an ad for the "Western Division of the Parapsychological Society" inviting new members to join by contacting "F. Lee Crisman, PhD".
+In November 1966, Crisman founded The Professional Research Bureau, with T. Edward Beckham and Searoba Bates, seeking "to conduct research and consultation within the fields of penology research and industrial psychology, public relations and criminology".